coder/code-server/doc/FAQ.md

 ## Can I store my password hashed?

 Yes you can!
-Use `hashed-password` instead of `password`.
+Set the value of `hashed-password` instead of `password`.
 Generate the hash with:

 ```
 printf "thisismypassword" | sha256sum | cut -d' ' -f1